Helsinki RC: 2022 Season

-7s
+2023 Season

+In 2023, the 7s coaching team followed into the 15s after Jake Pratley's departure: Mikko Moilanen was named Head Coach of the men's teams, while Leonardo Fierro took over the role for the women's team.
+The club looked at 2023 as a rebuild year.

+After a rocky start and facing the risk of being out of the playoffs, the men's team turned the season around with some late wins that solidified the final third spot in the Championship, hence qualifying for the semifinal.
+However, the Big Guns' journey ended there with a tough loss against Turku Eagles (3-50).

+The Blue Tigers had a positive season and won the Division 2.

+The women's team collaborated with Saimaa Sharks in the Championship and WaLi (Warriors-Linna) in Division 1 to extend gametime for players wanting to develop.
+The season start was challenging due to low numbers, which also led the team to forfeit a game against Turku Swans due to the overlap with the Rugby Europe 7s Trophy season.
+The team fought its way through the regular season and came out on top of the table by one point over Tampere.
+HRCW then faced WaLi in the Final and retained the Championship with a sounding victory (38–0).

+Sevens

 2020-2021 Seasons

 In 2020 and 2021, the Finnish 7's championship was not held due to the COVID-19 restrictions over sports in Finland.

 2022 Season

-After two years of stop, the 7s series was finally brought back in 2022, with both HRC MiniGuns and Ladies entering as reigning champions after their respective victories in 2019.
+After two years of stop, the 7s series was finally brought back in 2022, with both men and women's teams entering as reigning champions after their respective victories in 2019.
 Mikko Moilanen returned as men's coach, while Leonardo Fierro took over as women's coach.

-MiniGuns finished the series topping the East pool, with wins in Lahti 7s and Järvenpää 7s and a second place in Myyrmäki 7s.
+HRC men finished the series topping the East pool, with wins in Lahti 7s and Järvenpää 7s and a second place in Myyrmäki 7s.
 In the final tournament, HRC faced Turku Eagles (winner of the West pool) and Tampere (winner of the North pool), concluding as a runner-up behind Turku.
-Tiger Cubs ended in second place in the West pool and did not qualify for the finals.
+The second team ended in second place in the West pool and did not qualify for the finals.

-Ladies saw bad luck affecting their season, as injuries and a Covid outbreak forced them out of two of the four tournaments in the series.
+HRC women saw bad luck affecting their season, as injuries and a Covid outbreak forced them out of two of the four tournaments in the series.
 The team scored a second place in Valkeakoski 7s and Tampere 7s, but did not participate in Järvenpää and Eerikkilä.
-Ladies took the third place overall in the series, which saw Tampere taking the trophy home and Warriors concluding as runner up.
+HRC took the third place overall in the series, which saw Tampere taking the trophy home and Warriors concluding as runner up.